PerfectlySoft/PerfectDocs/guide/mustache.md

 ### Mustache Server Handler

-To utilize a mustache template as an HTTP response, you will need to create a handler object which conforms to ```MustachePageHandler```.
+To use a mustache template as an HTTP response, you will need to create a handler object which conforms to ```MustachePageHandler```.
 These handler objects generate the values which the template processor will use to produce its content.

 ```swift
 /// A mustache handler, which should be passed to `mustacheRequest`, generates values to fill a mustache template